Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

 Light requirements: how much sun does amaryllis need?

 Amaryllis prefer full sun when they are growing.
-The more sunlight they get and the more leaves they develop in summer, the better they will flower.
+The more sunlight they get and the more leaves they develop in the summer, the better they will flower.
 Keep them in the sun in the summer and water well.

 Two keys to success with reblooming amaryllis: width of pots and planting depth

-Amaryllis have two very important requirements: they don’t like large pots and they like to be planted at a correct depth.
+Amaryllis have two very important requirements: they don’t like large pots and they like to be planted at the correct depth.
 A wrong choice of a pot and a wrong planting depth are the most common reasons why amaryllis don’t flower.